fatimamardi/FxDealsProject/README.md

 ### Option 2: Running Locally

-If you prefer to run it on your machine:
+If you want to run it directly on your computer instead of using Docker:

-1. **Install Java 17** (or higher) if you don't have it
+1. **Install Java 17 or newer** - You can get it from adoptium.net
-2. **Install Maven** - Download from Apache Maven website
+2. **Install Maven** - Download from the Apache Maven website and add it to your PATH
-3. **Set up a database** - Either PostgreSQL or use H2 (in-memory, no setup needed)
+3. **Install PostgreSQL** - Get it from postgresql.org, then create the database and user (see LOCAL_SETUP.md for details)
-4. **Build the project** - Run Maven build command
+4. **Build the project** - Run `mvn clean package` in the project folder
-5. **Start the application** - Run the Spring Boot app
+5. **Start it up** - Run `mvn spring-boot:run` or use your IDE

-For local development, we've configured H2 database by default, so you don't need PostgreSQL unless you want it.
+The application needs PostgreSQL to be running - it won't work without it.
+Check out `LOCAL_SETUP.md` for step-by-step instructions if you need help.

 ## How to Use the API